Thermal Fermion Propagators and Flavor-Changing via Loop Corrections in the Early Universe: The Minimally Extended Standard Model in the Symmetric Phase

 where V is the CKM matrix $V=U_u^\dagger U_d$, the final form of which includes three angles and one phase, the latter being a source of CP violation \cite{PhysRevLett.53.1802,Giunti:2007ry}.
 For the first term in the second line of Eq.~\eqref{2.6}, we have

 and the second term in the second line of Eq.~\eqref{2.6} is the hermitian conjugate of the above equation.
 For the first term in the third line of Eq.~\eqref{2.6}, we have

 and the second term in the third line of Eq.~\eqref{2.6} is the hermitian conjugate of the above equation.
-Consequently, the Lagrangian corresponding to the quark parts in the symmetric phase is outlined below
+Consequently, the Lagrangian corresponding to the quark parts in the symmetric phase is can be written as

 Equation \eqref{2.11} shows that in the symmetric phase, the CKM matrix is present not only in the weak interactions but also in the Yukawa interactions.
 This stands in contrast to the broken phase, where it exclusively appears in weak interactions.
-The appearance of the CKM matrix in the Yukawa interactions is due to the existence of $\phi^{(+)}$.
+The appearance of the CKM matrix in the Yukawa interactions is due to the presence of $\phi^{(+)}$.
 To clarify this issue, consider the first term in the second line of Eq.~\eqref{2.11}, the explicit form of which is,

 This shows explicitly that the presence of the field $\phi^{(+)}$ in the first term of Eq.~\eqref{2.11}, which contains a CP-violating term, leads to the mixing of different generations of quarks in the interactions in which $\phi^{(+)}$ is the virtual particle.
-Hence, flavor-changing processes emerge at the one-loop level in left-handed fermion propagators—a phenomenon uniquely restricted to the symmetric phase.
-In Sec.~\eqref{sec.4}, we will delve into this challenge.
-As we know, in the broken phase, only the second term survives, indicating that the tree-level masses and Higgs couplings are diagonal in flavor and preserve the discrete symmetries P, T, C \cite{Peskin:1995ev}.
-The rest of the terms in the second and third lines of Eq.~ \eqref{2.11} can be similarly expressed.
+Consequently, as we shall show, there are one-loop flavor-changing processes for the left-handed fermions, which appear exclusively in the symmetric phase.
+This will be the main subject of Sec.~\eqref{sec.4}.
+As is well known, only the second term survives in the broken phase, indicating that the tree-level masses and Higgs couplings are diagonal in flavor and preserve the discrete symmetries P, T and C \cite{Peskin:1995ev}.
+The rest of the terms in the second and third lines of Eq.~\eqref{2.11} can be similarly expressed.

 The transformation between the mass and flavor bases for left-handed and right-handed neutrinos (charged leptons) is encoded in the unitary matrices $U_L^{ij}$ and $W^{ij}_\nu$ ($W^{ij}_e$), given by the following chiral transformations